JonTDean/project_prometheus/docs/pseudocode.md

     Represents a package in the delivery system.

     Attributes:
-        packageID (str): The unique identifier of the package. address (str): The delivery address of the package. city (str): The delivery city of the package. state (str): The delivery state of the package. zip (str): The delivery zip code of the package. deliveryDeadline (datetime): The deadline for delivering the package. weightKilo (float): The weight of the package in kilograms. specialNotes (str): Any special notes or instructions for the package. status (str): The current status of the package (e.g., "at the hub", "en route", "delivered"). deliveryTime (datetime): The actual delivery time of the package (if delivered).
+        packageID: The unique identifier of the package.
+        address: The delivery address of the package.
+        city: The delivery city of the package.
+        state: The delivery state of the package.
+        zip: The delivery zip code of the package.
+        deliveryDeadline: The deadline for delivering the package.
+        weightKilo: The weight of the package in kilograms.
+        specialNotes: Any special notes or instructions for the package.
+        status: The current status of the package (e.g., "at the hub", "en route", "delivered").
+        deliveryTime: The actual delivery time of the package (if delivered).
     """

     def __init__(self, packageID, address, city, state, zip, deliveryDeadline, weightKilo, specialNotes):